Sentinel Lymph Node Mapping

 Contact our commercial team!

 The buildup of lymphatic fluid in the tissues just beneath the skin is termed lymphedema.
-The condition affects 200 million people worldwide.
+Unfortunately, the condition affects 200 million people worldwide.
 The swelling caused by lymphedema commonly occurs in the extremities but may also occur in other body areas.
 Lymphedema is often seen after cancer therapy and severely impacts quality of life.

 To diagnose lymphedema and assess the effect of lymphedema treatments, lymphatic imaging is used.
 Hereby, a contrast agent is injected in the dermal layer of the skin to visualize the lymphatic system.
 Importantly, a reproducible intradermal injection technique is required.

-VAX-ID allowing reliable injection of tracers
+VAX-ID for reliable intradermal injection of tracers

 Research was conducted in piglets using VAX-ID by the Boston Lymphatic Center, Prof Dr D. Singhal.
 The team showed that injection of a contrast agent using VAX-ID has the potential to be part of an imaging modality that would allow to assess real time lymphatic function.